Code-Institute-Submissions/Milestone-project-160/readme.md

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

-1. Contact form:
-    1. Go to the "Contact Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

-#### Deployment
+## Deployment

 GitHub Pages was used to deploy this website.

-* Log in to GitHub and locate the projects GitHub Repository
+* From your broswer log into GitHub with you login account.
+* Locate the specific project's GitHub Repository.
+It will be in a list on your left hand side.
-* In the repository, click on the Settings tab at the top.
+* In the repository, click on the Settings tab at the top right hand corner of the middle panel.
+It has a cog wheel beside it.
-* Scroll down about halfway where it says GitHub Pages.
+* After clicking on settings scroll down about halfway where it says GitHub Pages.
 * Select "master branch" from the drop-down under Source, then click save.
 It'll then give a URL, which is the live deployment page to use.
 (note it may take a couple minutes and a hard refresh Ctrl+F5 to fully load your project the first time)
-* Then go back to the top, click Code tab to go back to the main repository, and at the very top to the very right there's a place to paste the live deployment link
+* Then go back to the top, click Code tab to go back to the main repository, and at the very top to the very right there's a place to paste the live deployment link.
+You are live!

-> To run your code locally click on adjacent link: ( https://michele-c.github.io/Milestone-project-1/ ) or copy it into your browsers URL bar.

-## Credits
+* Your readme file will be located under it.

+## To run the code locally do the following:

-#### Media
+## Media

 - All photos came from the pexel.com.
 For the images I need to thank:
 * Hero Image on the index.html page -  Jonathan Borba on pexels
 * Group Image on the about.html page - Anthony Shkraba on pexels.com
 * Classes Image on the class.html page - Cottonbro on pexels.com
-* Schedule Image on the classtime.html page -
+* Schedule Image on the classtime.html page - CLiff Booth on pexels.com
 * Contact image on the contact.html page - jeshoots on Pexels.com

-#### Acknowledgements
+## Acknowledgements

  1. I received inspiration for this project from my own pilates teacher Monica!
  2. I researched load of websites to see what was popular.
 A few examples include:

-     * pilates rooms
+     * The Pilates rooms
-     * flo pilates
+     * Flo pilates
-     * seomra yoga
+     * Seomra yoga
-     * fit to the core
+     * Fit to the core
-     * platinum pilates
+     * Platinum pilates

 3. Cormac from ci for just been nice, helpful, responsive and positive on stack.
 4. Matt Rudge tutorials especially the "Love to run project".
 Huge thanks to him.